FStarLang/FStar/INSTALL.md

 2. `opam install zarith batteries`

-1. If OPAM complains that the system dependency on GMP cannot be found, then open the Cygwin terminal and fake the installation of OPAM package `conf-gmp`:
+1. If OPAM complains that the system dependency on GMP cannot be found, and if you're positive that `mingw64-x86_64-gmp` is installed, then open the Cygwin terminal and fake the installation of OPAM package `conf-gmp`:

   ```sh
   $ opam install --fake conf-gmp